Forensic Consulting Service

 What is a Forensic Document Examiner?

 Forensic Document Examiners (handwriting analysts/experts/specialists) make scientific examinations, comparisons, and analyses of documents in order to (1) establish genuineness or non-genuineness, or to expose forgery, or to reveal alterations, additions or deletions, (2) identify or eliminate persons as the source of handwriting, (3) identify or eliminate the source of typewriting or other impression, marks, or relative evidence, and (4) write reports or give testimony, when needed, to aid the users of the examiner's services in understanding the examiner's findings.
-(ASTM and SWGDOC Published Standard)
+(ASTM and SWGDOC Published Standards)

 Is "graphology" or "graphoanalysis" the same as forensic document examination?